Huang-Libo/Notebook/Swift/swift.org/Closures.md

 ### Shorthand Argument Names

-Swift automatically provides shorthand argument names to inline closures, which can be used to refer to the values of the closure’s arguments by the names `$0`, `$1`, `$2`, and so on.
+Swift automatically provides shorthand argument names to *inline closures*, which can be used to refer to the values of the closure’s arguments by the names `$0`, `$1`, `$2`, and so on.

 If you use these shorthand argument names within your closure expression, you can omit the closure’s *argument list* from its definition.
 The type of the shorthand argument names is inferred from the expected function type, and the highest numbered shorthand argument you use determines the number of arguments that the closure takes.
 The `in` keyword can also be omitted, because the closure expression is made up entirely of its body: